-- The adequacy of the management plan.
+- The appropriateness of submission as a development (Track 2) proposal. - The adequacy of the management plan.
 Does the plan have a realistic, detailed schedule?
 Are mechanisms in place to deal with potential risks? - The availability of appropriate technical expertise to design and construct the instrument.
 If direct support for student involvement in development efforts is requested, reviewers will be asked to evaluate the involvement in terms of both project needs and training the next generation of instrumentalists. - The appropriateness of the cost of the new technology. - The need for development of a new instrument.
 Will the proposed instrument enable enhanced performance over existing instruments, or new types of measurement or information gathering?
 Is there a strong need for the new instrument in the larger user community?